Tuesday, 22 July 2025

 1. Psyche/Soma: Pernicious Aenemia

 What is the influence of serious illness on psychoanalytic practice?
 The Clinical Diary is testament to the final struggles of an increasingly sick man.
-Various contemporaries, like Abraham, had died, and leadership was already passing on to a new generation.
+Various contemporaries, like Abraham, had died, and leadership of the psychoanalytic was already passing on to a new generation.
 Freud himself had been forced to reduce work because of cancer.
-Ferenzci, though taking more rests and holidays than usual, continued to engage fully in what he called "the problems" of psychoanalysis until he succumbed to pernicious anaemia, which some analysts unscrupulously misrepresented as psychotic depression.
+Ferenzci, though taking more rests and holidays than usual, continued to engage in what he called "the problems" of psychoanalysis until he succumbed to pernicious anaemia, which some analysts unscrupulously misrepresented as psychotic depression.

 How then does the presence of a terminal illness, in either analysts or analsyands, impact psychoanalytic treatment?
 A question of weighty significance in view of Freud's conviction that the unconscious offers neither space nor time to the concept of its own extinction